ON THIS PAGE

 I needed to branch out on my own, so I started playing more solo gigs.
 I had different line-ups of my band and tried to come up with some interesting band names but nothing stuck.
 In 2008, I released my studio record (with 14 musical guests), Don’t Forget About It.
 During the recording, my good friend from college, Steve and I reconnected.
 That is when The Erinn Brown Band had solidified.
 After performing for a few years and giving my recorded material a different feel, we went into the studio for a Live cd: Erinn Brown Band, Ruled My Life, in 2011.

 I’m always trying to work on new material.
 For the next recording, there are a few collaborations with Alison Keslow, Steve Peabody and Randy Leventhal.
-We've started recording and will have a 7 song CD by the end of 2020 .
+We've started recording and will have a 9 song CD by the fall of 2022 .

 I perform with a band, trio, duo or solo gigs when I’m not teaching private lessons.